dap-biospec/G3F/G3F_Manual.md

 Experiment should load G3F code automatically.
 If G3F\_main.ipf cannot be found, IgorPro will present a dialog that will allow to navigate to the G3F folder.

-Demo experiment will also load the SpecEchem\_4Spec\_ForOxd\_2.ipf procedure from the Demo folder with the examlpe user-supplied fitting function.
+Demo experiment will also load the SpecEchem\_4Spec\_ForOxd\_2.ipf procedure from the Demo folder with the example of user-supplied fitting function.

 The main control panel should look like this: